Isabelle Adjani: Early life and education

-Adjani's parents met near the end of World War II, when her father was in the French Army.
+Adjani's parents met near the end of World War II, when her father was in the French Army and stationed in Germany.
 They married and her mother returned with him to Paris, despite not speaking a word of French.
 She asked him to take Cherif as his first name as she thought it sounded more "American".

 Isabelle grew up bilingual, speaking French and German fluently, in Gennevilliers, a northwestern suburb of Paris, where her father worked in a garage.
 After winning a school recitation contest, Adjani began acting by the age of 12 in amateur theater.
 She successfully passed her baccalauréat and was auditing classes at the University of Vincennes in 1976.

 Adjani had a younger brother, Éric, who was a photographer.
 He died on 25 December 2010, aged 53.